In hindsight, chronic fatigue was

 probably the main factor in one of

-the strangest episodes I encountered
+the strangest flying adventures I

-during the early eighties Kimberly
+during the early eighties north

 feral animal culls.